IronShield-Tech/IronShield/README.md

 IronShield modernizes and drastically improves upon the conceptual foundation set by solutions like [PoW-Shield](https://github.com/RuiSiang/PoW-Shield.git), leveraging Rust and WASM performance, memory safety, and concurrency to provide sophisticated protection that's faster, safer, and dramatically more efficient.

-Additionally, IronShield aims to be the "Vercel for Cloudflare®"—providing a user-friendly, no-code, 1-click security solution.
-While Cloudflare® offers powerful tools for technical users, IronShield bridges the gap, delivering streamlined, accessible cybersecurity to everyone.
+Additionally, IronShield aims to be the "Vercel for Cloudflare"—providing a user-friendly, no-code, 1-click security solution.
+While Cloudflare offers powerful tools for technical users, IronShield bridges the gap, delivering streamlined, accessible cybersecurity to everyone.

 Unlike previous solutions like PoW-Shield, which required running directly on your server and only filtering traffic after it had already reached your infrastructure, IronShield is specifically designed to operate on the edge.
 This means malicious traffic is intercepted and blocked before it ever touches your backend, greatly reducing the risk and resource drain on your systems.